Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 \subsubsection{Parametrisation of the stratum}

-Regardless of the characteristic of the base field of definition, $W_{\geq C_2^2}$ is an irreducible surface inside of $M_2$.
-We can also check that the singular subscheme of $W_{\geq C_2^2}$ corresponds to the union of all the strata $W_{\geq H}$ with $H> C_2^2$, which, if the characteristic of the base field is two, is $W_{\geq C_2^5}$ and if the characteristic of the base field is not two, is $W_{\geq D_4}\cup W_{\geq D_6}$.\\
+As mentioned in the proof of Proposition \ref{strat_prop}, regardless of the characteristic of the base field of definition, $W_{\geq C_2^2}$ is an irreducible surface inside $M_2$.
+Moreover, the singular subscheme of $W_{\geq C_2^2}$ corresponds to the union of all the strata $W_{\geq H}$ with $H> C_2^2$, which, if the characteristic of the base field is two is $W_{\geq C_2^5}$, and if the characteristic of the base field is not two is $W_{\geq D_4}\cup W_{\geq D_6}$.\\

 In characteristic two, we can see that $W_{\geq C_2^2}$ is rational, as we can compute a rational map

 with inverse

 In characteristic zero, it is also known that $W_{\geq C_2^2}$ is rational, for instance, by the work of Kumar \cite{Kumar2015HilbertFields}.
 Through similar methods, in every characteristic that is not two, we have computed a morphism